Sean-Hilton/ContactList/README.md

 # ContactList
-My version of a basic contact list
+My version of a basic contact list developed in Python/Django

 # Instructions